sap-tutorials/Tutorials/tutorials/cp-aibus-dox-service-instance/cp-aibus-dox-service-instance.md

 [ACCORDION-BEGIN [Step 4: ](Access service via Service Marketplace)]

-The **Service Marketplace** is where you find all the services available on SAP Cloud Platform.
+The **Service Marketplace** is where you find all the services available on SAP Business Technology Platform.

 1. To access it, click **Service Marketplace** on the navigation side bar.